Continuous-variable quantum communication: Continuous-variable quantum key distribution

-CV-QKD remains an actively developing field of research and many methods for improving the efficiency and robustness of the protocols were suggested during the past decades.
-The development is ongoing toward quantitative improvement of the figures of merit, such as key rate, secure distance (or, equivalently, tolerable attenuation), tolerable channel or untrusted preparation and detection noise (particularly relevant for protocol implementations beyond the optical domain), as well as cost reduction by means of simplification and integration of devices.
-On the other hand, the efforts are directed toward qualitative improvements, such as reduction of security assumptions, generalization of security models as well as closing the practical loopholes.
+CV QKD remains an actively developing field of research and many methods for improving the efficiency and robustness of protocols have been suggested during the past decades.
+Development is ongoing toward quantitative improvement of the figures of merit, such as key rate, secure distance (or, equivalently, tolerable attenuation), tolerable channel or untrusted preparation and detection noise (which is particularly relevant for protocol implementations beyond the optical domain), as well as cost reduction by means of the simplification and integration of devices.
+In addition, effort is being directed toward qualitative improvements, such as the reduction of security assumptions, the generalization of security models, and the closing of practical loopholes.

-The quantitative improvements of the protocol performance can be, first of all, achieved by optimizing the parameters of the protocol.
-For example, it is known already from the early implementations of CV-QKD that modulation upon the imperfect error correction has to be optimized~\cite{Lodewyck2007}.
+The quantitative improvements of the protocol performance can first be achieved by optimizing the parameters of the protocol.
+For example, it is already known from the early implementations of CV QKD that modulation upon the imperfect error correction has to be optimized~\cite{Lodewyck2007}.
 Controllable trusted noise, which can be added to compensate for the noise in the quantum channel~\cite{Garcia2009} should also be optimized to provided maximum robustness to noise~\cite{Madsen2012}.
 Optimized parameter estimation can also improve the performance~\cite{Ruppert2014}, especially when the channels are fluctuating~\cite{Ruppert2019}.

-In addition to parameter optimization, CV-QKD can benefit from signal state engineering, the most typical example being the use of squeezed signal states instead of coherent signals, which allows to improve performance and robustness of the protocols~\cite{Navascues2005,Garcia2009,Madsen2012}, also in the fluctuating free-space channels~\cite{Derkach2020}, where squeezing however has to be limited (optimized).

-Beyond the parameter and signal state optimization, applicability and security of CV-QKD can be improved by various methods, which we discuss below.
+In addition to parameter optimization, CV QKD can benefit from signal state engineering, with the most typical example being the use of squeezed signal states instead of coherent signals, which allows the performance and robustness of the protocols to be improved~\cite{Navascues2005,Garcia2009,Madsen2012}.
+Another example involves fluctuating free-space channels~\cite{Derkach2020}, where squeezing has to be limited (optimized).
+Beyond parameter and signal state optimization, the applicability and security of CV QKD can be improved by various methods, which we discuss below.